hvvu2/taipei-day-trip-website/README.md

 ### http://52.205.169.27:3000/

 # Description
-Taipei Day Trip is a travel e-commerce website, users can search
+Taipei Day Trip is a travel e-commerce website, users can browse more than 50 attractions in Taipei.
+Pick wherever you want and pay online, then you are ready to discover the beauty of Taipei.

 ＊ Test Username : guest@guest.gst
 <br/>
 ＊ Test Password : 000000
 <br/>
-＊ Test Credit Card: 4242 4242 4242 4242
+＊ Test Credit Card Number: 4242 4242 4242 4242
 <br/>
 ＊ Test Expiration Date:  01/23
 <br/>